SL9M/wavephoenix-utility/README.md

 5. Support for J-Link, and ST-Link

 ## Credits
-Credit largely goes to loopj for the core WavePhoenix project.
+Credit largely goes to loopj for the core [WavePhoenix project](https://github.com/loopj/wavephoenix/tree/main/hardware/mini-receiver).
 Without Loopj's hard work, this tool would have no reason to exist.

 Special thanks to members of the GameCube modding community for inspiring me to make this.

-Built with Python & Qt6, packaged using PyInstaller.
+Built with Python3, PyQt6, OpenOCD, and bundled using PyInstaller.